THE SHARLOT HALL MUSEUM

 415 W. Gurley Street

-The Sharlot Hall Museum is the crown jewel of history museums in Arizona.
+928-445-3122 The Sharlot Hall Museum is the crown jewel of history museums in Arizona.
 The Museum is built around the site of the first Territorial Governor’s Mansion, which anchors nine historic buildings on a four-acre campus.
-An extensive collection of pioneer and Native American artifacts dating from Arizona’s territorial days brings the past to life for visitors, as do annual heritage festivals.
-A variety of related programs are offered throughout the year including signature living history presentations.
 The Sharlot Hall Museum is an affiliate museum of the Smithsonian Institution.

-Admission: Adults - $5; Children (17 and under) and Museum members - Free
+Children (12 and under) and Museum members – Free

 SMOKI MUSEUM OF AMERICAN INDIAN ART & CULTURE

 Learn about the early history of regional Native American tribes at the Smoki Museum of American Indian Art & Culture.